iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/issuance.md

 - An insurer issues proof that a company has liability insurance.

 ### Roles
 - [Holder](https://www.w3.org/TR/vc-data-model/#dfn-holders): stores one or more verifiable credentials.
-A holder is usually but not always the [subject](https://www.w3.org/TR/vc-data-model/#credential-subject-0) of those credentials.
+A holder is usually but not always the [subject][SUBJECT] of those credentials.
-- [Issuer](https://www.w3.org/TR/vc-data-model/#dfn-issuers): creates verifiable credentials asserting claims about one or more [subjects](https://www.w3.org/TR/vc-data-model/#credential-subject-0), transmitted to a holder.
+- [Issuer](https://www.w3.org/TR/vc-data-model/#dfn-issuers): creates verifiable credentials asserting claims about one or more [subjects][SUBJECT], transmitted to a holder.

 ### Interaction